Home Inspector Jobs in USA with Visa Sponsorship

 Overview

-For Those Who Like Being the Best, Join the Best in Pests.
-As an Orkin Home Services Inspector, you get the advantage of a highly persuasive pitch: top-notch protection from the industry leader with more than 120 years of experience.
-You’ll also have the satisfaction of helping homeowners protect their most valuable asset.
-It’s a role that combines your competitive drive and your desire to be part of a team.
+As an Orkin Home Sales Inspector, you get the advantage of a highly persuasive pitch: top-notch protection from an iconic brand name and the industry leader with almost 125 years of experience.
+That’s backed by award-winning training that ensures the professionalism and expertise of all Orkin Pros and the Orkin Guarantee that demonstrates our commitment to customer satisfaction.
+You’ll also have the satisfaction of giving homeowners peace of mind that they’re protecting their most valuable asset.
+It’s a role that combines your competitive drive and your desire to be part of a talented team.
 You’ll have the opportunity to maximize your financial potential with high-performance sales skills and contribute to the overall success of the business.
-And you can earn your way to an annual rewards trip honoring top performers.
+And you can earn your way to an annual rewards trip honoring top performers, not to mention chart a path to leadership opportunities.
 You’ll have more than a job —you’ll have a career with growth potential and benefits that go beyond the basics.
 This includes a company vehicle, competitive pay and a 401(k) program.
-Not to mention, you’ll receive opportunities to volunteer and give back.
+Not to mention, you’ll receive opportunities to volunteer and give back so that everyone has a safe place to live, work, and play.
+You can count on a career with the Best in Pests where you’ll work alongside a team that values safety, professionalism, empathy, integrity and innovation in pursuit of our mission to deliver the peace of mind only an Orkin Pro can provide.
 With Orkin’s award-winning training program, you’ll receive all the tools you need to succeed.
 That means no industry experience required to start building your career.
 Plus, if there’s one thing we know at Orkin, it’s that pests keep coming back, and that makes our industry recession resistant.
 Ready to start a career with staying power?
 Apply now!

 Responsibilities

-- Serve as a problem solver for customers by utilizing the in-depth training provided to decide on the best overall pest solution for each customer's needs.
+- Serve as an empathetic problem solver for customers by utilizing the in-depth training provided to recommend the best innovative overall pest solution for each customer's needs.

 - Achieve goals through prospecting new business and assigned leads—we have a robust advertising budget to provide you with leads.

-- Schedule sales appointments and meet with potential customers in their homes to explain Orkin’s products and services.
+- Schedule sales appointments and meet with potential customers in their homes where you will explain how Orkin’s products and services can give them peace of mind.

 - Inspect the interior and exterior of the customer’s home—don’t worry, we teach you how!